 Any library card with an expiration date of January 1, 2020 through October 31, 2020, will now expire on December 31st, 2020.

 I have a question about my account.
 Is there anyone who can help me?

 Please call us between 1 PM and 5 PM, Monday through Friday at 925-373-5505.

 Can I get a library card if I don't have one?

 You can apply for a new card HERE.
 This card currently can access eBooks and eAudiobooks as well as most of our online resources.
 We are working to get these cards access to all of our online resources and these will not expire during this period while the library is closed.

 I put my book in the book drop, why is it still showing on my account?

 Please allow several days from the time you return an item to the time when it is removed from your account.
-As a safety measure, the Library has minimum staffing due to the shelter at home order.
-If your returned item still appears on your account after several business days, please call for assistance during the phone hours listed above.
+Data on COVID-19 continues to evolve - we are currently quarantining for 7 days out of an abundance of caution.
+If your returned item still appears on your account after 7 days, please call for assistance during the phone hours listed above.

 I scheduled a Tax Help Appointment at the library.
 Will it still take place?